whbrewer/bptk_py/README.md

 ### 2.2.0

 * Add externalStateAdapters for Postgres and Redis
-* Add option to exteranlize state completely, thus turning bptkServer into a stateless server
+* Add option to externalize state completely, thus turning bptkServer into a stateless server
 * Add pydantic logfire as logging backend
+* Improve return message on bptkServer /stop-instance

 ### 2.1.1